White spot disease

-A Prevention and Control Program and a Surveillance Program for white spot syndrome virus (WSSV) commenced on 21 January 2017.
+A Surveillance Program for white spot syndrome virus (WSSV) commenced on 21 January 2017.

 The Surveillance program (PDF, 4.3MB) will aid in confirming the presence or absence of WSSV by testing wild and farmed crustaceans across the state, including crustaceans and marine worms used for bait.